astroboyReloaded/CoinStats/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> I would like to thank [Microverse](https://www.microverse.org/) for teaching me these tools.
+ I would like to thank [Microverse](https://www.microverse.org/) for teaching me these tools, my teammates who share great advice, and Copilot and Chat GPT for unexperienced topics handlable (used for lines 18-23 of PriceConvertion.js).

 <!-- LICENSE -->